47degrees/fp-with-arrow-videos/ListK.md

 // 6

 ```
 We can fold over the list transforming the values contained in the list to produce a single result.
-In this case, we have 2 arguments: the first parameter is the initial value and the second value is a function for transforming the value in each iteration
+In this case, we have two arguments: the first parameter is the initial value and the second value is a function for transforming the value in each iteration.

 # Slide 5
 ```